-Students pay the Great Plains IDEA common price per credit hour for graduate courses or undergraduate courses at all member universities regardless of the program or whether the student is in-state or out-of-state.
+Through Great Plains IDEA, students pay one common price per credit hour for graduate courses or undergraduate courses at all member universities regardless of the program or whether the student is in-state or out-of-state.
 The current common price is outlined in the table below.

 A team of finance officers from member universities reviews the common price annually.
-The common price is approved by the Great Plains IDEA Cabinet for the academic year and may change each fall semester.
+Please note that the common price is approved by the Great Plains IDEA Cabinet for the academic year and may change each fall semester.

 - The common price is the same for in-state and out-of-state students.

-- It may be higher or lower than tuition at the home university.
+- It may be higher or lower than the tuition at the home university.

-- Books and other course materials are extra costs and not included in the common price.
+- Books and other required course materials are extra costs and not included in the common price.

 - There are no distance delivery costs.

-Any fees for exam proctoring services are your responsibility.
-The course information page indicates if an instructor requires a proctored exam.
+- Fees for exam proctoring services are your responsibility; course information pages indicate if an instructor requires a proctored exam.

-Costs or travel expenses associated with required onsite study, field or practicum experience or laboratory experience are your responsibility.
+- Costs or travel expenses associated with required onsite study, field or practicum experience, or laboratory experience are not covered by the common price.

-If you have active Veteran’s Affairs (VA) or other military benefits available, the cost of your classes may be covered.
-Your first stop to learn about using military benefits should be your home university military aid office for clarification of your eligibility and using benefits.
+If you have active Veteran’s Affairs (VA) or other applicable military benefits, the cost of your classes may be covered.
+Consult your home university's military aid office for clarification of your eligibility and using benefits.